opalj/opal/README.markdown

 * the copyright information (BSD License) was added to the file
 * author information was added where appropriate
 * all existing unit and integration tests succeed
-* the code is formatted using the same settings and style as the rest of the code (use the "Scalariform settings" as a basis.)
+* the code is formatted using the same settings and style as the rest of the code (use the "Scalariform settings" as a basis)
 * the code is reasonably documented
 * the code conventions w.r.t. naming and formatting are followed (Note, that some formatting conventions used by OPAL are not enforced by scalariform.
 In particular, a line should not have more than 90 chars (unless Scalariform always reformats the code such that the line has more than 90 chars which is, e.g., often the case for type declarations))
 * sufficient tests are included (use Scalatest for the development and use scoverage for checking the coverage; the tests should check all features and should have a coverage that is close to 100%)

-A recommended read (to spend up the process of getting your Pull Request pulled):
+A recommended read (to spead up the process of getting your Pull Request pulled):
  [The Twitter Scala Style Guide](http://twitter.github.io/effectivescala/)

+* Our Jenkins can be found [here](http://opal.st.informatik.tu-darmstadt.de:8080)

 # Further Information #